nikdavnik/docs-casa-prod/docs/source/administration/faq.md

 ### Casa log shows "Setting oxd-server configs failed"

-If you configured Casa to use oxd-https-extension and your log also shows "javax.net.ssl.SSLPeerUnverifiedException: peer not authenticated", this is due to self-signed certificate usage (as is the case in a default oxd installation).
+oxd-server 4.0 uses https for communication so it is expected to use a production ready SSL certificate.
+If your log also shows "javax.net.ssl.SSLPeerUnverifiedException: peer not authenticated" or "unable to find valid certification path to requested target", this is due to self-signed certificate usage (as is the case in a default oxd installation).
 You can configure oxd to use a production cert or add the self-signed cert to the trusted Java certificates file.
 For the latter take the `.keystore` file referenced in the `oxd-https.yml` config file, and export the certificate (this file contains the password too).
 Then run a command like the following in the Gluu chroot:

 `keytool -import -trustcacerts -keystore /opt/jre/jre/lib/security/cacerts -storepass changeit -noprompt -alias mycert -file PATH_TO_CERT_FILE`

 Finally, restart casa.

+If you are using the oxd-server installed by casa installer, this is automatically done for you.

 ## Miscellanenous